Charlotte-Greenaway/SnapTalk/README.md

 <h2>🍰 Contribution Guidelines:</h2>

-Contributions to InstaMessage are welcome!
+Contributions to SnapTalk are welcome!
 If you have any suggestions or would like to report issues please contact the project owner at charlottegreenaway654@gmail.com.

 <h2>&#128295; Known Issues</h2>
   * This app is a work in progress - the settings page is yet to be updated and the front end of the actual message box is to be designed.